-We live in an age of impatience, and when it comes to money we want it now, not tomorrow but today.
-Whether it’s deposits for a mortgage or clearing those credit cards that soup our energy long after we stop enjoying what we bought with them, the sooner the better.
-When it comes to investing, we want easy picks and quick returns.
-So the current mania for crypto-currencies.
-When Ethereum is locked in an endless ward upward spiral and Bitcoin is the only gift that will invest in nanotechnology or machine learning, why?
+We live in an impatient time, and when it comes to money, we want more today, not tomorrow.
+Whether it’s a mortgage deposit or cleaning up credit cards that deplete our energy after we stop enjoying what we buy with them, it’s just as good.
+When it comes to investing, we want easy options and quick returns.
+Thus, the existing mania for cryptocurrencies.
+Why invest in nanotechnology or machine learning when Ethereum is locked in an endless spiral of growth and is a gift that continues to give Bitcoin?

-A century ago, the American writer George S. Classon took a different approach.
-In the richest man in Babylon, he gave the world a wealth of wealth – literally – monetary policy based on things that may seem old-fashioned today: caution, prudence and wisdom.
-Clausen used the wise men of ancient Babylon as spokesmen for his financial advice, but that advice is as relevant today as it was a century ago, when the Wall Street crash and the Great Depression were in full swing.
+A century ago, the American writer George S Clason took a different approach.
+In the richest man in Babylon, he gave the world a treasure trove of financial principles based on what may seem outdated today: prudence, prudence, and wisdom.
+Clason used the wise men of ancient Babylon as his spokesman for his financial advice, but that advice is as relevant today as it was a century ago, when the Wall Street accident and the Great Depression approached.

-Law No. 1: Gold comes with joy and in excess which keeps at least one tenth of their income to build a property for their future and family.
+Law №1: Gold comes to anyone who invests at least one-tenth of their earnings with pleasure and increasing amount to create a property for the future of themselves and their families.
 In other words, save 10% of your income.
 Minimum.
-If you can save more than that.
-And that 10% is not for next year’s vacation or any new car.
-This is for the long term.
-Your 10% may include your pension contribution, ISA, premium bonds or any type of high interest / restricted access savings account.
-Well, the interest rates of savers are now at historic lows, but who knows who they will be in five or ten years?
-And compound interest means your savings will grow faster than you think.
+If possible, save more than that.
+And it’s not 10% for next year’s holiday or a new car.
+It is long-lasting.
+Your 10% may include pension contributions, ISAs, premium bonds, or any high-interest / limited entry savings account.
+Well, interest rates for depositors are now at a historic low, but who knows where they will be in five or ten years?
+Compound interest means that your savings will grow faster than you think.

-Law No. 2: Gold works diligently and satisfactorily for the wise owner who finds lucrative employment for it.
-So, if you are looking to invest rather than save, do it wisely.
-There is no crypto-currency or pyramid scheme.
-We are focusing on the words “profitable” and “employment”.
-Make money for yourself but remember that the best thing you can expect from this rainbow is a long term fixed income, not a lottery win.
-In reality, this means that the shares of established companies provide regular dividends and a steady upward trend in share prices.
-You can invest directly in the form of a unit trust or through a fund manager, but before participating with a single penny, see Acts 3, 4 and 5 …
+Law №2: Gold works diligently and happily for a wise owner who finds him a lucrative job.
+So if you want to invest instead of saving, do it wisely.
+There are no cryptocurrencies or pyramid schemes.
+We focus on the words “profitable” and “employment”.
+Work your money for you, but remember that the best thing you can hope for for this side of the rainbow is not lottery winnings, but long-term fixed returns.
+In practice, this is most likely the shares of established companies that offer regular dividends and offer a steady upward trend in stock prices.
+You can invest directly or through a fund manager in the form of a single trust, but before you leave with a penny, see Laws 3, 4 and 5 …

-Law No. 3: Gold is bound by the protection of the careful owner who invests it on the advice of wise men in managing it.
-Talk to a qualified, experienced financial advisor before you do anything.
-If you don’t know, do some research.
-Check them out on the internet.
-What skills do they have?
-What kind of client?
-Read reviews.
-Call them first and get a feel for what they can offer you, then decide if a face-to-face meeting will work.
-See their commissioning arrangements.
-Are they independent or affiliated with a specific company under a contract to push the company’s financial products?
-Pensions, life insurance, to survive somewhere: Any suitable financial advisor will encourage you to get the basics in place before moving on to investing in emerging markets and space travel.
-When you are satisfied that you have found a mentor you can count on, listen to them.
+Law №3: Gold clings to the care of its prudent owner who, on the advice of the wise men who rule it, puts it to bed.
+Talk to a qualified, experienced financial advisor before doing anything.
+If you don’t know one, do some research.
+Check them online.
+What experiences do they have?
+What kind of customers?
+Read the reviews.
+Call them first and feel what they can offer you, then decide if a face-to-face meeting will work.
+See their commission arrangements.
+Are they independent or affiliated with a particular company, on a contractual basis to push that company’s financial products?
+A decent financial advisor will encourage you to get the basics before investing in emerging markets and space travel: retirement, life insurance, a place to live.
+When you are happy to find a counselor you can trust, listen to them.
 Trust their advice.
-But review your relationship with them at regular intervals, say annuals, and look elsewhere if you’re not happy.
-Chances are, if your verdict is correct in the first place, you’ll stick with the same consultant for the same year.
+But regularly review your relationship with them, say it every year, and if you’re not happy, look elsewhere.
+Most likely, if your decision was sound in the first place, you will stay with the same consultant for many years.

-No. 4: Gold moves away from those who invest in business or purposes for which they are unfamiliar or who are not approved by its skills.
-If you have in-depth knowledge about food retail, invest in an overall supermarket chain that is increasing market share.
-Similarly, if you work for a company that has an employee share ownership project, you can be sure that your company has good prospects.
-However, you should never invest in a market or financial product that you do not understand (remember the crash!)
-Or cannot do a thorough research.
-If you are tempted to try your hand at currency trading or alternative trading and you have a financial advisor, talk to them first.
-If they do not speed up, ask them to refer you to the one who is there.
-Above all, be clear about what you are not sure about, regardless of how big the potential income is.
+Law №4: Gold moves away from investing in businesses or purposes that are not approved by those who do not know it or are experienced in keeping it.
+If you have in-depth knowledge of food retail, invest in a network of supermarkets that increase market share.
+Similarly, if you work for a company that has an employee shareholding scheme, it makes sense to take advantage of it if you are confident that your company has good prospects.
+However, you should not invest in any market or financial product that you never understand (remember Crash!)
+Or that you cannot fully explore.
+If you are interested in trying your hand at currency trading or option trading and have a financial advisor, talk to them first.
+If they are not speeding, ask them to direct you to someone who is there.
+It’s best to avoid anything you’re not sure about, no matter how great the potential revenue.